Keyboard shortcuts

 Think of it as a loom that weaves multiple threads (feature branches) into a single fabric (integration branch).

-git-loom screencast
+git-loom status

 Core Concepts